Research and Facilities

-The IEEEM department is involved in a variety of research and training activities.
+Western's Department of Industrial and Entrepreneurial Engineering and Engineering Management is involved in a variety of research and training activities.
 The following is an overview of the areas that research teams work in, with some faculty members participating in more than one research area.
-The descriptions that follow present many of the areas of expertise that IEEEM faculty have.